 Individuals can arrange to write the exam at a post-secondary institution.

-Refer to the post-secondary institution section to find a contact near you.
+Refer to the post-secondary institution section of the Trainers and invigilators list (PDF, 73KB) to find a contact near you.
 Note some institutions may have temporary closures due to COVID-19 safety measures.

 Individuals can arrange to write the exam using our list of private invigilators.

-Refer to the Trainers and Invigilators List to find a contact near you.
+Refer to the Trainers and invigilators list (PDF, 73KB) to find a contact near you.
 Some private invigilators have expressed the ability to host exam sessions during this period.
 The cost for this service and access to exam writing locations will vary among providers.